Syn: Apinus albicaulis (Engelmann) Rydberg. Belongs to subsection Cembra, the stone pines, so called for their large, wingless seeds.

 Luckman, B.H.
 2006.
 Current research. http://geography.uwo.ca/facilities/dendro/tree-ring-research.pdf, accessed 2007.10.22.

 Perkins, D., and T. W. Swetnam.
 1996.
 A dendroecological assessment of whitebark pine (Pinus albicaulis) in the Sawtooth-Salmon River region of Idaho.
 Canadian Journal of Forest Research 26:2123-2133.

 The Whitebark Pine Ecosystem Foundation.
-MANDATORY link for anyone interested in whitebark pine.
+Excellent resource for anyone interested in whitebark pine.

 A segment of about 5 minutes during Part 3, "Autumn", of the 2009 BBC documentary "Yellowstone," provides excellent footage and accurate commentary concerning the ecological role of whitebark pine vis-a-vis nutcrackers, squirrels, and grizzly bears.
 Available in various places on the Web.
 The same episode also discusses the threat bark beetles pose to whitebark pine while not mentioning the more serious threat of white pine blister rust.